 At this time, we are evaluating several strategies with respect to future commercial applications for our proprietary stevia, including commercial production of "dry leaf" stevia.
-We are also investigating the potential for a simple, water-based, extraction method which would lead to the production of a stevia based sweetener containing the full spectrum of the sweeteners found in the plant.
 We believe that a California-sourced product such as this will have wide appeal among those consumers seeking a natural, non-caloric, sugar substitute.
 Presently, there are no commercial scale stevia extraction facilities located in the U.S.